martinkearn/Web-Performance-and-Compatibility-Lab/Performance/Performance.md

 <img id="largeimage-welcome" src="images/welcome_to_the_internet__please_follow_me_by_sharpwriter-d5buwfu-Large.jpg" alt="The original welcome to the internet image" />
 ```

 11.Commit your changes, wait for Azure to auto-deploy and re-test with Google PageSpeed and YSlow.
-You'll notice that 'optimise images' is no longer an issue and the overall Google PageSpeed score is now 76/100 for mobile and 86/100 for desktop.
+You'll notice that 'optimise images' is no longer an issue and the overall Google PageSpeed score is now 76/100 for mobile and 87/100 for desktop.
 The YSlow score will be at Grade B, 81.

 ##Minify CSS and Javascript files with Gulp
 Both YSlow and Google Page speed recomend the minification of both JS and CSS files.
 YSlow says "Minification removes unnecessary characters from a file to reduce its size, thereby improving load times.
 When a file is minified, comments and unneeded white space characters (space, newline, and tab) are removed.
 This improves response time since the size of the download files is reduced."

 To do the minification we will use [GulpJS](http://gulpjs.com) which is a Javascript task runner and has plug-ins that perform minification tasks.

-1.Open a command prompt and navigate to your working folder ... {some local path}/performance/end
+1.Open a command prompt with administrative priviledge and navigate to your working folder ... {some local path}/performance/begin

 2.Run `npm install gulp`.
 This will install [Gulp](http://gulpjs.com) to your project